zxld1337/Mini-Naplo/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a modern E-diary with the kreta-api.

-#� �g�l�a�s�s�_�u�i�
-�
-�